jargonautical/dataviz/Exercise questions.md

 If you think of another question that we could ask of this data, feel free to tackle that instead.

 #####Exercise 1
 No software allowed!
-Before you get on to manipulating the data itself, use the pens and paper to roughly skecth what you think a good data presentation should be.
+Before you get on to manipulating the data itself, use the pens and paper to roughly sketch what you think a good data presentation should be.

 #####Exercise 2
 Choose a software tool you like using, or one that you want to try today, and use it to create a data visualisation folowing the principles we've just covered.